-Parents whowant to make this request should make an application for their child's normal age group at the usual time.
+Parents who want to make this request shouldmake an application for their child's normal age group at the usual time.
 The application to the local authority should include this request and in addition it should be made in writing to the head teacher of the school.
-The local authority will liaise with the admissions authority that will make its decision about the request based on the circumstances of each case and in the best interests of the child.
-In addition to taking into account the views of the head teacher, who has statutory responsibility for the internal organisation, management and control of the school, the admissions authority will take into account the views of the parents and of appropriate medical and education professionals.
+The local authority will liaise with the governing body that will make its decision about the request based on the circumstances of each case and in the best interests of the child.
+In addition to taking into account the views of the head teacher, who has statutory responsibility for the internal organisation, management and control of the school, the governing body will take into account the views of the parents and of appropriate medical and education professionals.